-Questions about this document should be directed to Christopher Coons ccoons@smcm.edu, Interim Director of Public Safety
+Questions about this document should be directed to Christopher Coons ccoons@smcm.edu, Assistant Director of Public Safety or Tressa Setlak tasetlak@smcm.edu, Director of Public Safety

 Every other year, St. Mary's College of Maryland will conduct a biennial review of the DAAPP to determine its effectiveness and implement changes to the program if they are needed.
 The review will also ensure that any disciplinary sanctions are consistently enforced.